mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 - `io`\
   This provides functions to read and write buffers and files.
   The function `io.Copy` copies data from a writer to a reader.
+  This package will be described in more detail in a future article on common tasks in Go.
 - `log`\
   This provides simple logging.
+  This package is described in more detail in the "Logging" section below.
 - `math`\
   This provides many math functions.
 - `mime`\